flutejs/immutable-data/README.md

 ## immutable-data

-A method of picking up the property to complete "persistent immutable data"
+A method of picking up the property to complete "persistent immutable data"

 ```javascript
 var immutableData = require("immutable-data")